Skip to content

 Epstein Department of Industrial and Systems Engineering

-Kuofu is an undergraduate student in the Epstein Department of Industrial and Systems Engineering.
+Kuofu is a graduate from the Epstein Department of Industrial and Systems Engineering, and a PhD student in Industrial and Operations Engineering at the University of Michigan.
 His interest is using data analysis skills to model and solve medical data-related problems.
-Currently, Kuofu is contributing data processing ideas to Covid-19 vaccine disparities analysis and Covid-19 state-level transmission analysis by studying existing research and frequently used algorithms.
+Kuofu contributed data processing ideas to Covid-19 vaccine disparities analysis and Covid-19 state-level transmission analysis by studying existing research and frequently used algorithms.
+He is the recipient of the 2024 Viterbi School of Engineering outstanding undergraduate research award.

 B.S.
 Alumni